jantznick/abominable-creamery/docs/technical.md

 This document outlines the technical stack, architecture, and operational flow of the Abominable Creamery website project.
 The goal is to provide a comprehensive guide for developers maintaining and extending the codebase.

 The project is a web application for an ice cream shop, built using Node.js, React, and TypeScript, featuring server-side rendering (SSR).
-It is currently under development, with database integration (Prisma) and API endpoints yet to be implemented.
-Payment integration via Stripe is planned.
+Key upcoming features include user authentication, persistent order storage with guest checkout, and admin order viewing.

 ## 2. Tech Stack